 - White, Not of Hispanic Origin

 A person having origins in any of the original peoples of Europe, North Africa, or the Middle East (e.g., England, Portugal, Egypt, and Iran).

 - Two or More Races, Not of Hispanic Origin

 This designation shall be used to report aggregate data for staff with more than one race, or for staff who did not report an ethnicity or racial designation.
 This designation shall not be used for local collection of racial/ethnic data from individuals.

 The CDIF shall be completed by county and district offices only.
-This includes SBCs and SBEs.
+This includes Statewide Benefit Charter (SBCs) and State Board of Education (SBEs).
 Independently Reporting Charter Schools are not to complete a CDIF.
 Data reported on the CDIF shall be current as of Information Day, unless otherwise indicated.

 Note: Single-school districts, including state board of education charters, are not to use the CDIF to report classified staff data.
-Classified staff data for single-school districts shall be reported on the SIF.
+Classified staff data for single-school districts shall be reported on the school information form (SIF).